Optimal Weight Adaptation of Model Predictive Control for Connected and Automated Vehicles in Mixed Traffic with Bayesian Optimization: Optimal Weight Adaptation with Bayesian Optimization

 where

-in which the expected true cost can be computed approximately by the average true cost of $n_s \in \NN \setminus \{ 0\}$ independent and identically distributed (i.i.d.) simulations with the initial states sampled from a prior distribution.
+in which the expected true cost can be computed approximately by the average true cost of $n_s \in \NN$ independent and identically distributed (i.i.d.) simulations with the initial states sampled from a prior distribution.

-Solving directly the problem in \eqref{eq:opt-weight} can be computationally intractable since the objective is a black-box function of the optimization variable $\bbsym{\omega}_1$.
+Solving the problem in \eqref{eq:opt-weight} can be computationally intractable since the objective is a black-box function of the optimization variable $\bbsym{\omega}_1$.
 Moreover, it takes a significant amount of time to evaluate that objective function because it requires multiple simulations with different initial conditions to obtain the expected true cost.
-Therefore, we utilize Bayesian optimization framework to solve it based on the simulation data.
+Those reasons motivate us to utilize Bayesian optimization to solve \eqref{eq:opt-weight}.